mdnice/sitdown/packages/core/README.md

 ### [](#replacement-function)`replacement` Function

 The replacement function determines how an element should be converted.
 It should return the Markdown string for a given node.
-The function is passed the node's content, the node itself, and the `TurndownService` options.
+The function is passed the node's content, the node itself, and the `Service` options.

 The following rule shows how `<em>` elements are converted: